AKROGIS/USGS-Topo-Processing/Readme.md

 *The master copy of the documents and scripts in this folder is at
 <https://github.com/AKROGIS/USGS-Topo-Processing>.
 The Github repository
-does not contain the PDF and GeoTIFF files nor the file geodatabase.*
+does not contain the PDF and GeoTIFF files nor the file geodatabases.*

 **NOTE:** Most historic maps are in NAD27, while the current maps and the Indexes are in NAD83.